amphp/amphp.org/installation.md

 ---

 It may surprise people to learn that the PHP standard library already has everything we need to write event-driven and non-blocking applications.
-PHP 8.1 ships with fibers built-in, but users on PHP 8.0 can install [`ext-fiber`](https://github.com/amphp/ext-fiber) with almost identical behavior.
+PHP 8.1 ships with fibers built-in.

 Our packages can be installed as [Composer](https://getcomposer.org/) dependencies on PHP 8 and later, e.g.